 Amazon has also announced a strategy to make a move into the Grocery industry with home delivery service to be established in major metropolitan markets.
 Amazon Fresh is already established in Seattle, Los Angeles and San Francisco.
 The company has been rolling out Amazon Fresh and Amazon Pantry to numerous other large metropolitan cities to enable customers to order fresh food and dry grocery merchandise with same day delivery.

 Lastly, it is important to note that Amazon has now established a U.S. distribution network of sortation centers that will enable the company to increase its control over the last mile delivery to the customer.
 Parcel shipments from nearby fulfillment centers are transferred to a regional sortation center where they are sorted by zip code and then transferred to neighborhood post offices so that the United States Postal Service can perform the delivery for a lower cost than the national parcel carriers (UPS and FedEx).
 This strategy enables Amazon to control the delivery process up to the last mile and it is also a key enabler to providing Sunday delivery in conjunction with USPS (this partnership was announced in November, 2013).
-For a detailed explanation of how the Amazon new sortation network works click here.
+For a detailed explanation of how the Amazon sortation network works click here.

 The Amazon Fulfillment Network in the Rest of the World

 A detailed listing of existing and projected fulfillment centers appears in the table below.
 Most countries use a value added taxation (VAT) system to collect retail sales tax up front at the time of purchase hence the taxation issue does not impact Amazon's fulfillment network outside of the United States.
 Please note that the square footage figures below exclude mezzanine areas in most cases unless otherwise stated.

-Amazon has operated an extensive network of third party operator delivery stations in the UK since 2013 and the success of this program ultimately led to the expansion of the concept into the United States.
-In late 2015 the company rolled out 15 Prime Now Hubs in Germany and now Japan is being rolled out as well.
-Our list of these facilities is undoubtedly incomplete but below is the information that is currently available.
+Amazon has launched its first network of delivery stations in the UK since 2013 and the success of this program ultimately led to the expansion of the concept throughout the United States.
+In Europe, India, Japan and Singapore, the emergence of sortation centers, delivery stations and Prime Now Hubs is enabling rapid regional delivery capability.
+Our list of these facilities is undoubtedly incomplete but it is the best information that is currently available outside of Amazon.

 Marc Wulfraat is the President of MWPVL International Inc. He can be reached by clicking here.
 MWPVL International provides supply chain / logistics network strategy consulting services.
 Our services include: distribution network strategy; distribution center design; material handling and automation design; supply chain technology consulting; product sourcing; 3PL Outsourcing; and purchasing; transportation consulting; and operational assessments.